DimitrisPr/Hack-The-Box-Reset-Cancellation-Bot/README.md

 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-red.svg)](https://www.python.org/)

 Script that automatically detects and cancels machine resets, so that you don't have to.
-Please Star this repo if you enjoy it!
+Please star this repo if you find it useful.

-Let the script running and enjoy hacking, distraction free!
+Let the script running and enjoy hacking, distraction free.

 Table of Contents